repository-vault/async-co/README.md

 # Motivation
 [async-co](https://github.com/131/async-co) provide javascript async/await (through ES6 generator & co) equivalent signatures of the excellent [async](https://github.com/caolan/async) workflow library.

+Thanks to co async/await & promises contract, code tend to be small & very efficient (far more simplier than using callbacks), just give [async-co/queue.js](https://github.com/131/async-co/blob/master/queue.js) a look

-## Addition to the async library signatures
+## Addition to the async library signatures / promise pooling
-Because of the Promise contract (and sane API), it's easy to "throttle" a function that return a Promise (see the "throttle" API, for a way to make an ultra simple http request pooling).
+Per design, it's easy to "throttle" a function that return a Promise ; checkout the "throttle" API for a way to make an ultra simple http request pooling.

 # API